mon/TataconUSB/README.md

 - Sweet LEDs (can be turned off)
 - Responds so fast you can bounce your sticks and get multi hits.
 Can be turned off with Debounce feature.
 - Tested working on official, Hori and knockoff controllers
-- Windows, Linux, Mac compatible + [cross platform Chrome app for configuration](https://chrome.google.com/webstore/detail/tataconfig/ndeibflmpllogilncdmoajadcopjkchg)
+- Nintendo Switch, Windows, Linux, Mac compatible + [cross platform Chrome app for configuration](https://chrome.google.com/webstore/detail/tataconfig/ndeibflmpllogilncdmoajadcopjkchg)
 - Config app allows future firmware updates to add more features
 - No drivers required!

 ## Building firmware:
+Open a console.
+To build the PC firmware navigate to `firmware/Keyboard`.
+To build the Nintendo Switch firmware navigate to `firmware/SwitchPro`.
-At console, run `make`.
+Run `make`.
 You will need AVR GCC installed.

+To install hit the reset button, then `make flash`.

 ## Building software:
 It's a Chrome web app.
 Install it like a normal dev app.